SabreBirdOne/BlasterBrowser/docs/database_schema.md

 Blaster's action mechanism:
 - A specific action mechanism, in a specific blaster or as a standalone part, is uniquely identified by name
-- Each specific action mechanism belongs to a type: pump, slide prime, regular bolt, straight pull bolt, etc.
+- Each specific action mechanism belongs to a type: pump, slide prime, regular bolt, straight pull bolt, semi automatic, fully automatic etc.
+- A specific action mechanism can achieve a cyclic rate of fire and effective rate of fire.

 A blaster can have at least one, and many action mechanisms.
 A specific action mechanism may be placed in many blasters
 - For example: the XYL Unicorn can be pump action or slide prime action.
 A HPA core can be placed in HPA-minded blasters, or someone in the Hobby can mod a Nexus pro to use HPA cores (?)